zhou-wb/zhou-wb.github.io/_news/announcement_4.md

 related_posts: false
 ---

- Prof.Peng is continuing to serve as the Technical Paper Program Committee for [IEEE VR 2024](http://ieeevr.org/2024/).
+ Dr.Peng is continuing to serve as the Technical Paper Program Committee for [IEEE VR 2024](http://ieeevr.org/2024/).
 Welcome to share your excellent work at this amazing event.